malarium/hooksy/README.md

 ## **move**

 Animates the element on X/Y axis.
-Values for X and Y represent percents NOT PIXELS!
+Values for X and Y represent percent or pixels with percent being default.

 EXAMPLE: